 When our kids ask a spiritual question, they deserve a substantive, truthful answer.
 Too often, though, we insist on feeding them theology we have first cut into bite-sized pieces: a simplified Bible story, a single Scripture verse, a personal testimony of our own experience.
 But children can, and should, learn large concepts, too—salvation, atonement, sanctification—words they will hear throughout their lives, and the ones for which they may someday have to make a defense.

 During Lent, Christians often discover or revisit spiritual disciplines to incorporate into family life.
-While Lent is drawing to an end, these disciplines are useful for every season of the Christian's life, and I'd like to suggest that we commit to systematically answering our kids' questions about faith. ...1
+While Lent is drawing to an end, these disciplines are useful for every season of the Christian's life, and I'd like to suggest that we commit to systematically answering our kids' questions about faith.
+Our family does this through a practice called catechizing.
+Though many Protestants mistakenly think so, it's not merely for Roman Catholics.
+In reality, catechizing is simply teaching by using questions and answers; the set of questions is ...1